 Application note: IPSec: Triple DES and AES encryption may be performed using the supporting CPACF processor instructions of the z/Architecture.
 Note that hardware support for AES is available on the z9 and newer processors only.
 CS390 will check for the availability of those functions via ICSF and use ICSF functions to perform those cryptographic operations.
-ICSF will use the CPACF processor instructions when they support DES, Triple DES or AES.
-If DES or Triple DES are not supported by the processor but a PCIXCC or CEX2C coprocessor is installed on the system operating the TOE, ICSF will use those for the cryptographic operations for DES and Triple DES.
+ICSF will use the CPACF processor instructions when they support Triple DES or AES.
+If Triple DES is not supported by the processor but a PCIXCC or CEX2C coprocessor is installed on the system operating the TOE, ICSF will use those for the cryptographic operations for Triple DES.
 In those cases the cryptographic operations related to those functions will be performed by the IT environment (the z/Architecture processor).
 If AES is not supported by the processor, ICSF will use its software implementation of the AES algorithm (AES is currently not supported by the PCIXCC or CEX2C coprocessors).